edina/nbexchange-jlab-plugin/README.md

 ![A screenshot of the History page](history_screenshot_closed.png)

-The current course is shown in green, and each course indicates the first and last date of any activity _for the whole course_.
+The current course is shown in green (and is always placed at the top of the list), and each course indicates the first and last date of any activity _for the whole course_.

 For each course, a summary of the actions is provided, and then (within each action) all actions are listed in time-order: